sertit/eoreader/docs/optical.md

 | SuperView-1                 | L1B & L2A                 | 0.5 m (PAN), 2 m (MS)              |
 | GEOSAT-2                    | L1B & L1C & L1D & L1S     | 0.4 m (PAN), 2 m (MS) for L1D data |

-\* *Maxar satellites: Worldview 2, 3, 4 and GeoEye-1 (but WorldView-1, QuickBird should work, however they don't have been tested).
+\* *Maxar satellites: Worldview 2, 3, 4 and GeoEye-1 (but WorldView-1, QuickBird should work, but they don't have been tested).
 The resolution can vary around the one given here.*

 \*\* ⚠ *DIMAP SEN products are orthorectified using RPCs and not the rigorous sensor model.
 Shift can occur.
 Please refer to [this issue](https://github.com/sertit/eoreader/issues/53).*